Regulations of University and Department Societies

 - Society Leadership Informatio form

-Department Societies: The request for a new Department Society requires final approval from the faculty advisor's respective department.
+Department Societies: The request for a new Department Society requires final approval from the faculty advisor's respective department and college dean.
 See the department for more information and guidelines.

 Privileges of a Recognized Student Academic Society